-Jan 8, 1866 to Jan 7, 1870
+January 8, 1866 to January 7, 1870

+“William R. Marshall becomes the state’s fifth governor.
 Energy and ambition characterized the life of Minnesota’s fifth—and only southern-born—governor.
-During William Marshall’s administration, his adoptive state experienced a post-Civil-War surge of growth and development: its population doubled to 350,000, its railroad mileage quadrupled, and its commercial endeavors flourished.*
+During William Marshall’s administration, his adoptive state experienced a post-Civil-War surge of growth and development: its population doubled to 350,000, its railroad mileage quadrupled, and its commercial endeavors flourished.” *

 Lord, may we be civil because we are Yours!
 May we love our enemies!
 May we be conduits of Your generosity for those in need!
 Amen!

 *** Minnesota Historical Society Collections.
 “The inaugural address of Governor Marshall, January 8, 1866, “Executive Documents for the state of Minnesota for the year 1865”, pages 31-38 (St. Paul, 1866).